netanelrevah/filesff/README.md

-from filesff.protobuf_files import ProtoJsonFilefrom filesff.files_handlers import GzippedFileHandle# FilesFF - Files For Fun
+# FilesFF - Files For Fun

 a package that helps work with files with three level of abstraction:
 * FilePointer - a pointer to a file (mostly path)